I had no idea that babies are not that expensive. We just make them so.

 The easiest way to save money on baby, is to score a few baby samples and freebies.

 With a little searching, you can find a few free diapers, cans of formula and even clothes.

 Now, it won’t be an entire box of diapers.
 But every little bit counts and adds up!

 Sign up for a discount

-This is perfect to make sure you get the absolute essentials after all your new baby gear comes in from your sweet friends and family.
+The gift cards are a great way to cover costs of the baby essentials after you’ve received all your new baby gear from your sweet friends and family.